oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## Creating a Proof

-For a proof, a holder releases a document such as the following to the verifier:
+For a proof, a holder releases a JWS document with the claim values that the user has consented to release such as the following to the verifier:

 ```
     PROOF-DOC = (METADATA, SALTS)